brokencircles/brokencircles.github.io/joinus.md

 - Encouraged to speak up, participate, use your voice, and make an impact
 - An exciting and publicly shown project to add to your CV and online profile

-If this still sounds exciting to you, please complete [this application form](https://www.smartsurvey.co.uk/s/BEZZF8/) by 7th January
+If this still sounds exciting to you, please complete [this application form](https://www.smartsurvey.co.uk/s/BEZZF8/) by 5pm on Thursday 7th January 2021